trulylostheaven/PureToResearchfish/README.md

 # Progress
 1. Deletes Duplicates
 2. Removes all rows with blank Funder Project Reference
+3. Keeps only rows where there is a DOI OR Additional Source ID starts with PubMed: